We’re always on the go. If you want to learn a foreign language and feel you don’t have much time, we have you covered: Nemo apps could help!

 2. Nemo apps have a free version.
 And they also have a paid version with more content in it.
-On the other hand, Anki is completely free (no matter how much content you put into it).
+On the other hand, Anki is free (no matter how much content you put into it).

 Similarities between Nemo apps and Anki